dylanviyar/CymbiotikaInterviewAssessment/AnalysisOverview.md

 ### 4.2 Additional Analysis

-With the provided datasets, one can conduct even further analysis, a natural question is, *When are cancellations most common?* The following process demonstrates how one can find the answer:
+With the provided datasets, one can conduct even further analysis.
+A natural question is, *When are cancellations most common?* The following process demonstrates how one can find the answer:

 ```python
 #Adding column with just the month name from the date